c29r3/discord-faucet-request/README.md

 7. Copy your coda public key to variable `pubkey` in `faucet_request.py`
 8. `chmod u+x faucet_request.py`
 9. Start the script `python3 faucet_request.py`

+# Note
+Just keep in mind that this authorization token gives full access to the Discord account.
+It must not be shown to anyone

+You can create a binary file for this script, then no one can see the specified token.
+On Ubuntu machine:
+`sudo apt install python3-pip`
+`pip3 install pyinstaller`
+`pyinstaller -F faucet_request.py`

+If everything is ok, then you will get an executable file in the folder dist.
+Other created folders can be deleted.